 teaspoonseeds from 1 vanilla beanor 1 vanilla extract

-Meanwhile, make the whipped cream.
 Add the heavy cream to a large bowl and whisk until soft peaks form.
-Add the powdered sugar, hazelnut liquor and pinch of salt.
+Add the hazelnut liquor and vanilla.
 Whisk until combined.
 Store in the fridge until ready to use.

 *Caramel Sugar adapted from [Blogging Over Thyme | http://www.bloggingoverthyme.com/milk-dark-chocolate-rochers-caramel-sugar-sea-salt/].